The final days of Summer are here.

 The FOP isn’t the only organization looking out for Florida’s men and women in blue.
 The Florida Police Benevolent Association was established in 1972 and is an advocate for law enforcement and their families.

-When the Florida PBA needs an extra hand dealing with the Legislature, they turn Gary Bradford at the Bradford Group.
+When the Florida PBA needs an extra hand dealing with the Legislature, they turn to Brian Ballard and Mat Forrest of Ballard Partners and Gary Bradford at The Bradford Group.

 When it comes to protecting the interests of Florida’s firefighters and EMS personnel, look no further than the Florida Professional Firefighters.
 Founded in 1944, the Florida association now has 150 local affiliates and more than 24,000 members.
 The organization has become known as one of the most effective and respected voices in the Capitol.

 Screven Watson from Screven Watson & Associates has the firefighters’ back when they go before the Legislature.
-The association looks to George Marsh, the group’s secretary and treasurer; Rocco Salvatori, the association’s vice president; James Tolley, the group’s president; Michael Bellamy, VP of FPF’s 8th District; and Kurt Vroman, the group’s 9th District veep, for its legislative lobbying needs.
+The association looks to Wayne Bernoska, the group’s president and CEO; Gilbert Marsh, the group’s secretary and treasurer; and Rocco Salvatori, the association’s vice president.

-Speaking of worker’s comp, there’s always a battle on the horizon for the state’s labor unions, so get ready to hear more from Florida’s them as 2019 Legislative Session approaches.
+There’s always a battle on the horizon for the state’s labor unions, so get ready to hear more from Florida’s as the 2021 Legislative Session approaches.

-Florida AFL-CIO is among the state’s largest unions, and when it needs help in the legislature it turns to its director of politics and public policy, Rich Templin; while AFSCME Florida Council 79 has political director Jackie Carmona and the team at The Rubin Group in its corner, including Bill Rubin, Melissa Akeson, Amy Bisceglia, Erica Chanti, Christopher Finkbeiner and Heather Turnbull.
+Florida AFL-CIO is among the state’s largest unions, and when it needs help in the legislature it turns to its director of politics and public policy, Rich Templin; while AFSCME Florida Council 79 has political director Jackie Carmona and the team at Rubin Turnbull & Associates in its corner, including Bill Rubin, Heather Turnbull, Melissa Akeson, Erica Chanti and Christopher Finkbeiner.

-Representing 19,000 workers across the state, SEIU United Healthcare Workers represents more than 25,000 healthcare workers, from nurses to clerical employees and everyone in between working in the hospital and nursing home industry.
-When it needs results in the Legislature, it calls PinPoint Results and Robert Beck, Bryan Cherry and Tanya Jackson take it from there.
+Representing 19,000 workers across the state, SEIU United Healthcare Workers represents more than 25,000 health care workers, from nurses to clerical employees and everyone in between working in the hospital and nursing home industry.
+When it needs results in the Legislature, it calls PinPoint Results and Robert Beck and Tanya Jackson take it from there.

 And before you pop open your next beer, make sure to thank an educator this weekend.
 They’re working their hardest to shape the next generation of great Floridians.
-And to do that to the best of their ability, many turn to the Florida Education Association to advance their causes.
+To do that to the best of their ability, many turn to the Florida Education Association to advance their causes.

 The statewide association represents more than 140,000 teachers and school support professionals in the state.
-While Florida teachers are shaping the minds of young Floridians, RonBilbao, Catherine Boehme, Tina Dunbar, Luke Flynt, Fedrick Ingram, Stephanie Kunkel, Joanne McCall, Eric Riley, Lynda Russell, Jacqueline Sisto, Kevin Watson and Jeff Wright are watching out for Florida’s teachers.
+While Florida teachers are shaping the minds of young Floridians, Catherine Boehme, Tina Dunbar, Stephanie Kunkel, Yale Olenick, Eric Riley, and Kevin Watson are watching out for Florida’s teachers.

-And when the FEA needs an extra hand, it turns to Albert Balido and Edgar Fernandez of Anfield Consulting and Ron Meyer at Florida Legislative Associates.
+And when the FEA needs an extra hand, it turns to Jonathan Kilman, Carlos Cruz, Cesar Fernandez, and Elnatan Rudolph of Converge Government Affairs of Florida and Ron Meyer at Florida Legislative Associates.